Skip to main content

 • Promotes meta-cognitive and other personal and professional transferable skills

-• Allows comments on a similar level – sometimes more understandable than meta-language used by teachers
+• Allows comments from peers at a similar stage in their learning (sometimes more understandable than more advanced language used by markers)

 • Increases quantity and variety of feedback